Widely used drugs in South Africa

 Crack, MDMA, Ecstasy, crystal meth, kat, tik, Flakka otherwise known as“bath salts” and cocaine are just a few examples of uppers.
 Uppers or stimulants dangerously increase the heart rate and stimulate the brain.
 Many people use these substances to feel more powerful, energised and awake.

 - Reduced appetite or no appetite

-Heroin, nyaope (which is heroin), codeine, alcohol, tranquilizers and mandrax are examples of downers.
+Heroin, nyaope (which is normally heroin laced), codeine, alcohol, tranquillizers and mandrax are examples of downers.
 These substances delay certain brain functions, slowing or delaying the user’s mobility and speech.
 In cases such as heroin and alcohol, the user becomes physically addicted to the substance and has to let their body slowly detox from the substance.
 This is a painful but necessary process.